-Thanks to its proximity to the Via Francigena pilgrimage route between France and Rome, Sant'Antimo was once one of the most powerful Benedictine abbeys in Tuscany before it was closed by Pope Pius II in 1462.
-In its deconsecrated years, the church was used as a wine cellar and a cow shed, only becoming an active place of worship again in 1992, when it was run under supervision of Augustinian monks.
-In early 2016 a community of Benedictines returned; they sing Mass in Gregorian chant
+Constructed of cream-colored travertine, the oldest of the abbey’s chapels is believed to have been founded by the Holy Roman Emperor Charlemagne, though its apse, frescoed radial chapels, and cloisters were completed centuries later.
+The Romanesque facade is carved with figures of the Apostles, while the stately bell tower is decorated in Lombard style.
+Thanks to its proximity to the Via Francigena pilgrimage route between France and Rome, Sant'Antimo was one of the most powerful Benedictine abbeys in Tuscany before Pope Pius II closed it in 1462.
+During its deconsecrated years, the church was used as a wine cellar and a cow shed, becoming an active place of worship again only in 1992.